-Somewhere between book and video game, visual novels are plot-driven, dialogue heavy experiences bolstered by graphics and music to accompany the text.
-Many feature anime style art, some include puzzle-solving aspects, and nearly all allow users to select between different options at various points, similar to the "choose your own adventure" books you may have encountered.
+Somewhere between books and video games, visual novels are plot-driven, dialogue-heavy experiences bolstered by graphics and music to accompany the text.
+Many feature anime-style art, some include puzzle-solving aspects, and nearly all allow users to select between different options at various points—similar to the "choose your own adventure" books you may have encountered.

 Although they vary, visual novels are most similar to books; I'd recommend them even to people who have never touched a video game controller.
-And just like books, some of them are exceedingly well-written, others not so much.
-Today we'll countdown five of the best visual novels available to sort that Batmans from the Spongebobs.
+And just like books, some of them are exceedingly well-written, while others—not so much.

+Today, we'll count down five of the best visual novels available to help you decide which to experience!
 Note that these tales tend to feature adult stories, so I'd keep them away from the younger kids.
-Also, no spoilers ahead, so don't fret over plot spoilers.
+Also, no plot spoilers ahead.

 5. Katawa Shoujou